theadam/mation/README.md

 Mation is a simple library to provide simple smooth animations.
 Animations can be interrupted or redirected, and still look natural.

+For animations specifically in React components, take a look at [react-mation](https://github.com/theadam/react-mation).

+## Demos

 [Demo using mation with react-sticky](https://theadam.github.com/mation-react-sticky-example)

 [Demo using mation / react-mation with react-inform](http://theadam.github.io/react-inform/examples/mation-example)